hphelion/documentation/network.howto.md

 7. On the **Subnet** tab:
 	<br><img src="media/compute-network-new-network-sub.png"  alt="" />
 	- Enter the subnet name.
-	- Enter a network address range for the subnet in Classless Inter-Domain Routing (CIDR) format in the **Network Address** field,  for example: 192.168.0.0/24.
+	- Enter a network address range for the subnet in CIDR (Classless Inter-Domain Routing) format in the **Network Address** field,  for example: 192.168.0.0/24.
 	- Select IPv4 or IPv6, as appropriate, in the **IP Version** field.
 	- Enter a gateway IP address from the subnet or leave the **Gateway IP** field blank to use the default value for the gateway IP address; for example, 192.168.0.1 for 192.168.0.0/24.
 	- Leave **Disable Gateway** clear to enable the network gateway for this network, or select  **Disable Gateway** to disable the network.
 You will not be able to connect this network to the router if the gateway is disabled.